Tidal farm: Leaders in Practice

+Scotland is one of the main leaders in the effort to utilize tidal energy as an alternative energy resource.
+In 2012, Scottish Power installed a 30 ft. turbine off of the Orkney Islands after preliminary testing of the new technology.
+Today, Scotland continues to lead the world in tidal farms.
+Scottish company Orbital Marine Power boasts the powerful tidal turbines, including a major project off of the coast of the Orkney.
+The Orbital O2 turbine can generate 2MW of energy and was installed in 2021.

 The company Ocean Flow used Siemens technology to design a semi-submersible turbine.
 The models created have proven to be able to withstand sea conditions excellently.
-The company claims its model creates less disturbances to its surrounding ecosystem, and cost less to deploy.
-A key feature to this model set up is the platform that the turbine rest on.
+The company claims its model creates less disturbances to its surrounding ecosystem, and costs less to deploy.
+A key feature to this model's set up is the platform that the turbine rests on.
 It was developed at Newcastle University School of Marine Science and Technology in 2006.
 The Platform is suitable to withstand harsh conditions in deep depth of the ocean.
-Senior development engineer at OceanFlow Mark Knos commented on the project and stated that they had created a 1/40th scale model to test and a 1/10 scale model as well.
+Senior development engineer at Ocean Flow, Mark Knos, commented on the project and stated that they had created a 1/40th scale model to test and a 1/10 scale model as well.
 Both models were tested and have provided promising results.

 Tidal Farm Generation in North America

 North America has fewer tidal power stations than any other comparable geographical area, in terms of GDP or population.
-Tidal power has been estimated to be able to account for fifteen percent of the United States’ power consumption if harnessed correctly.
-The first tidal instillation in North America to connect to a power grid was laid down in 2012, in Cobscook Bay, Maine by the Ocean Renewable Power Company.
+Tidal power has been estimated to be able to account for fifteen percent of the United States' power consumption if harnessed correctly.
+The first tidal installation in North America to connect to a power grid was laid down in 2012, in Cobscook Bay, Maine by the Ocean Renewable Power Company.
 The preliminary device generates 180 Kilowatts at full capacity.
 Plans to install two more devices were shelved as of 2013.
 Tidal generators were installed in 2009 by OpenHydro and Emera the Bay of Fundy.
 These tidal generators suffered damage, losing several blades in the process, due to the powerful tides in the Bay.
 In the autumn of 2016 a joint venture by the same two companies successfully placed a 2-Megawatt tidal generator in the Bay of Fundy, of which Cobscook Bay is a constituent area.
 The successful integration of the new tidal generators to local power stations, and the connected power grid supplies an estimated 150 to 200 homes per day.